Skip to content

 Policy, Validation & Ops

-• Trust Policy - Your server-side rules: required security level, patch level, OS version, boot state, etc.
+• Trust Policy — Server‑side rules: required security level, patch level, OS version, boot state, etc.

 • Revocation — Mechanisms to invalidate compromised issuer/leaf certs; for Android attestation, check Google‑published revocations on the server.

-• Android uses a custom mechanism (see Android Developer Documentation)
+• Android uses a custom mechanism (see Android Key Attestation).

-• iOS does not have any revocation information associated with the certificate chain used for attestation.
+• iOS does not provide revocation information for the attestation certificate chain.

 • Replay Protection — Enforced by challenge/nonce binding and (on iOS) increasing counters.

-• Time Drift - Difference between client and backend clocks.
-May cause temporal validation error to trip attestation checks.
-Needs to be compensated for.
+• Time Drift — Difference between client and server clocks.
+Can cause time‑based verification failures and needs to be compensated for.

 Warden and Ecosystem